goeiebook/creativelab/narrative.md

 ![boomerang replacement][basketball]

 I laughed aloud.
 Amused by automatic stories.
 This one had fractal similarity.
-I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
+I mean, this scene is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
 Those were my thoughts while I bounced the white ball.
 I wondered what would happen the next day.
 There could be another good turn in the story.

 ---